 Tier1: Circle Level: The aggrieved stakeholder can file a complaint with the respective Junior Engineer in charge of the site or at the Divisional/Sub-Divisional Offices of JUSNL.
-The complaints would be attended to by the Electrical Superintending Engineer of the Jamshedpur Circle and all the Executive Engineers and Assistant Engineers in the Golmuri Division within 21 days of the filing of Compliant.
+The complaints would be attended to by the Electrical Superintending Engineer of the Ranchi Circle and all the Executive Engineers and Assistant Engineers in the Gumla Division within 21 days of the filing of Compliant.
 In case the aggrieved is not satisfied with the solution provided at Tier 1, he may escalate it to Tier 2: Zone Level.

-Tier 2: Zone Level: The Chief Engineer cum GM of Jamshedpur Zone and the Superintending Engineers of the Jamshedpur Circle would be the members of Tier 2 level.
-They would hear the aggrieved and also review the proceedings of the Jamshedpur Zone and provide relief to the aggrieved.
+Tier 2: Zone Level: The Chief Engineer cum GM of Ranchi Zone would be the members of Tier 2 level.
+The Chief Engineer cum GM would hear the aggrieved and also review the proceedings of the Ranchi Zone and provide relief to the aggrieved.
 The entire process would be completed within 45 days of the compliant being referred to Tier II.
 Unsatisfied with the solution the Complainant can approach the Tier III: GRC Level.

 Tier 3: Grievance Redresses Cell (GRC): The GRC for JPSIP would be housed at the JPSIP-PIU.
 The cell would be headed by the Managing Director, JUSNL or his representative not below the rank of Director (Projects).
 It would have the Director Projects, JUSNL, Chief Engineer (Transmission, World Bank Funded Projects), Superintendent Engineer, JPSIP-PIU, Executive Engineer (JPSIP-PIU) as members.
-The Chief Engineer of Jamshedpur Zone would be an invited member.
+The Chief Engineer of Ranchi Zone would be an invited member.
 Hearing the compliant the GRC would provide its decision.
 The process at the GRC would be completed with 60 days of the complaint being registered in Tier 3.